 \section{Abstract}

 Music has a unique and complex structure which is challenging for both expert humans and existing AI systems to understand, and presents unique challenges relative to other forms of audio.
 We present \modelname{}, an instruction-tuned multimodal model for \emph{music} understanding.
 We detail our process for dataset creation, which involves augmenting the annotations of diverse open-source music datasets and converting them to a unified instruction-tuning format.
 We propose a multimodal architecture for \modelname{}, integrating a pretrained generative model for music with a pretrained language model.
-In evaluations on three types of tasks (music understanding, captioning, and reasoning), we show that our model matches or outperforms existing baselines in zero-shot generalization for music understanding, and that humans show a high degree of agreement with the model's responses in captioning and reasoning tasks. \modelname{} is trained entirely from open-source music data and models, and we make our training code available along with the release of this paper.
-Additional results and audio examples are at \iftoggle{arxiv}{ \publicllarksiteurl{}, and our source code is available at \llarkgithub{} }{ \anonllarksiteurl{} }.
+In evaluations on three types of tasks (music understanding, captioning, reasoning), we show that \modelname{} matches or outperforms existing baselines in music understanding, and that humans show a high degree of agreement with its responses in captioning and reasoning tasks. \modelname{} is trained entirely from open-source music data and models, and we make our training code available along with the release of this paper.
+Additional results and audio examples are at \publicllarksiteurl{}, and our source code is available at \llarkgithub{}.